yjose/react-native-course/lessons/fonts-and-icons.md

 };
 ```

-4. run `react-native link` from the root of the project.
+4. run `yarn react-native link` from the root of the project.
+5. rebuild your app `yarn ios` or `yarn android`

 Voila!.
 You now have custom fonts set up.